LeyeJerr/solana-playground/README.md

 ## Contributing

-Anyone is welcome to contribute to **Solana Playground,** no matter how big or small the contribution.
+Anyone is welcome to contribute to **Solana** no matter how big or small the contribution.

 ## License